 - The nature reserve of St. Barthélemy- this nature reserve protects the fragile marine ecosystem of the island and is located in 5 zones around the island.

 - Fort Gustave- one of the island's oldest attractions is this 18th-century fort and it is the best point of viewing the harbor.
 There are also ruins of a bakery, cannons, stone ramparts, and a sentry box.

 - Festivals – the island is famous for its many festivals and there a few you can attend during the winter.
 If you are staying till the end of April you can catch the St.Barts Film Festival where regional filmmakers screen their work and the St. Barts music festival featuring musicians from all over the world.

-- Carnivals – St. Barts hosts its carnival in February and there are colorful parades all over the streets of the capital Gustavia.
+- Carnivals – St. Barts hosts its carnival in February or March and there are colorful parades all over the streets of the capital Gustavia.
 There is also a lot of local food, music, and displays that show off the culture of the people.

 - Kitesurfing – the area of Grand Cul de Sac is a great location for wind and water sports.
 There is also a school nearby where you can take lessons on kitesurfing.